Sylvia Pankhurst: Early life

-Estelle Sylvia Pankhurst (she later dropped her first forename) was born at Drayton Terrace, Old Trafford, Manchester, to Emmeline Pankhurst (née Goulden) and Dr. Richard Pankhurst.
+Estelle Sylvia Pankhurst (she later dropped her first forename) was born on 5 May 1882 at Drayton Terrace, Old Trafford, Manchester, to Emmeline Pankhurst (née Goulden) and Dr. Richard Pankhurst.

 Richard Pankhurst had been a founding member in 1872 of the National Society for Women's Suffrage, and played a role in drafting legislation that gave unmarried women householders a vote in local elections, and married women control over their property and earnings.
 According to his daughter, he was also distinguished by his support for Irish Home Rule, being "the first English Parliamentary candidate to pledge himself to Irish self-government when he stood at a by-election in Manchester in 1883".

 The family home, for a period in Russell Square in London, hosted radical intelligentsia from both Britain and abroad.
 These included the Russian anarchist Peter Kropotkin, the Communard Louise Michel, and the Fabian Annie Besant.

 In 1893, Pankhurst's parents joined the Scottish miner Keir Hardie, a family friend, as founding members of the Independent Labour Party (ILP).

 Pankhurst and her sisters, Christabel and Adela, attended Manchester High School for Girls.
 In 1903, Pankhurst went on to train as an artist at the Manchester School of Art.
 While completing an ILP commission to paint murals in a social hall the party had built in Salford, Pankhurst discovered that the hall, named after her father, would not admit women.
 It was an episode that helped convince her elder sister, Christabel, of the need for women to organise independently.

 In 1904, Pankhurst won a scholarship to the Royal College of Art (RCA) in London, but she was incensed to learn that of 16 scholarships awarded by the college each year, 13 were reserved for men, and that, in response to a parliamentary question, Keir Hardie should be told that the authorities "did not contemplate any change".